mkdrake37/seams/fulbright.md

  topics would include how to organize analysis pipelines, tradeoffs for various data management options, developing test suites to verify and validate research code, how to incorporate others research work and how to distribute their own work, among others.
- - the prepared materials should also be available
+The prepared materials should also be organized into an open-source, globally accessible repository, for reference to the students and other potential workshops
  - review student projects leading up to the workshop to prepare appropriate focus sessions.
 Example focus topics might include using numerical methods libraries for partial differential equations in various languages, integrating with geographic information systems, bioinformatics tools, among others.
- - work with local senior personnel to integrate them into the program, with the goal of developing local expertise that can be called on throughout the AIMS semester, as well as someone that understands the program and can help coordinate it longer term.
+ - work with local senior personnel to integrate them into the workshop program, with the goal of developing local expertise that can be called on throughout the AIMS semester, as well as someone that understands the program and can help coordinate it longer term.

-- preparation of open-source workshop materials - training discussions, practice work - post-discussions, highlight questions people had, and the discussions surrounding them
-- coaching students through process of delivering a scientific software product
+ - where warranted, continue to collaborate with students after the workshop to move projects to published products, or coordinate introductions between the students and other collaborates interested in that translation work

+The principle beneficiaries of this work are the students themselves, by improving their skillsets and in some cases adding their work to the body of global research knowledge and tools.
+The local senior personnel and specialists will also likely improve their skills as part of the workshop, and may be listed as co-authors on student publications.
+Finally, the AIMS organization expects to benefit from the reputation that accrues from having students publish high-quality, complex technical work and from having the workshop as an incentive to attract high-quality students.

 ## Prompt 3: